heiko-braun/microprofile-evolution/process.md

 consensus among the core team members, then reporting their decision to the proposal authors and mailing list.
-The review manager will update the proposal's state in the [Microprofile repository][Microprofile-repo] to reflect that decision.
+The review manager will update the proposal's state in the [Microprofile repository](https://github.com/microprofile/evolution) to reflect that decision.

 ## Proposal states
 A given proposal can be in one of several states: